Merge duplicate symbols in Sketch

 Say in ‘Origin.sketch’ you already have a symbol called ‘Icons/WriteIcon’ which is used in a button.
 If you now import (from ‘OtherSource.sketch’) an ‘InputField’ symbol that has, in its contents, a nested symbol called ‘Icons/WriteIcon’ too, Sketch will add to your symbols page the ‘InputField’ symbol, but also the related ‘Icons/WriteIcon’ of the other document.

 Then everything messes up… You may imagine that when needing to insert the Compose symbol somewhere, you’ll find two options and have to decide which one is the right one.

 But the real problem is that some of your artboards may have a reference to the first ‘Icons/Compose’ symbol, and some others to the second one.
 And it becomes really hard to maintain.

 Some artboards will be referencing the first symbol, and some will be referencing the second one.
 Boom -> Maintainability nightmare :)

 We use to face this issue in early stages of our designs when working in a team.
 It happens quite often with icons and with some atom symbols.

 So we developed an Sketch plugin to solve the problem :)

-The Merge duplicate symbols plugin will automatically find all the name-duplicated symbols within your whole Sketch file (even in different pages) and prompt you about what to do with them.
+The Merge duplicates plugin will automatically find all the duplicate symbols within your whole Sketch file and linked libraries and prompt you about what to do with them.